 Anyway, I probably don’t treat my cameras as well as I should… but they are always at hand to document where work or vacation takes me.
 By coincidence, I realized that I’d taken a photo on this particular day every year since 2002.
 How is that possible?
 The fact that we can look back & see where we were at different points in our life is amazing.
 Probably something we’d never be able to do if cameras were still analog only.
 Whether I was traveling with friends, working, packing up after my mom passed away or investigating material for a new Endless Mile guide, these pics bring back lots of memories:

 Have you documented the past 14 or more years?
 Check your computer & look back at your first digital photos.
-Although I post many photos on this blog, the better ones wind up on Flickr.
-See you there!
+Would love to see them!